rivasulthq/UI-UX-Sample-Project/README.md

 * Easy readility function for users
 * Search bar section to search for content
 * Feature to help users with reading problem

 #### Platform
 Please design for responsive web.
 So we require desktop screens as well as mobile screens.

+#### Target Audience
+18yrs - 60yrs (Female & Males Interested in Crypto News)

+#### References
+Please conduct some research on other cryptos blogs, our aim is to be better than them.

+#### Deliverables
+* Research Results
+* Sketch of Blog Ideas
+* Information Architecture
+* User Flow
+* Visual Mockup of the Blog

+### Additional Information
+You can upload the Design as a Case Study on Behance [Watch Guide to Create one](https://www.youtube.com/watch?v=DBWYUlbQ6GU) and share link with everyone in the Design group (Link mentioned earlier)